 Try to make predictions about what you think will be moved and then test your theories.

 Can you think why some objects are moved by the air and others aren’t?

 Have kids record what happens.
 Younger kids like preschoolers can make drawings of their predictions and then results.
 Older kids can write out what they think will happen and then what did.

 That was fun!
 Let’s go on to the next of our air pressure experiments…

 Since air pressure is a big concept for preschoolers to understand, this fun and simple science experiment is a great hands-on demonstration of air pressure.

 Kids love watching the straw dancing and bobbing around in the water bottle and it’s a great activity for strengthening hand muscles as they squeeze the bottle as hard as they can, to move the straw up and down.

 You likely have everything you already need at the house.
-To complete this air pressure activity with your kids, you will need:

 - An empty soda or water bottle with the label removed (you need to be able to see inside!)